Skip to Content

 When you’re ready to bake the biscuits, open the can and scrape the solid cream from the top.
 Warm slightly in a pan or the microwave – just enough to liquefy it.
 Continue to make the recipe as written, using a gf flour that is also dairy free.

-Nope!
-You can use a 2 T cookie scoop (we love this one) or even a spoon to scoop the biscuit dough right onto your baking sheet.
 If you want a layered biscuit as pictured above then layer, pat, and cut out the dough.
-We almost always use the layer and cut method because they’re SO pretty!
+We almost always use the layer and cut method because the flaky layers are SO pretty and tasty!

 IS THE DOUGH SUPPOSED TO BE THIS STICKY?